-- This submission is made on behalf of the NZ International Business Forum (NZIBF) whose members are listed at Annex A. NZIBF is a grouping of senior business leaders working to promote New Zealand's engagement in the global economy. - NZIBF welcomes and supports the Government's intention to negotiate a free trade agreement (FTA) with Korea.
-New Zealand's relationship with Korea is already substantial but NZIBF believes there is ample scope to expand it further.
-An FTA would provide a means to remove existing trade barriers, expand trade and investment, place New Zealand on a level playing field with competitors in the Korean market and provide an important impetus to broader trade liberalisation efforts.
-In addition to improved market access, an FTA could be expected to focus new commercial attention on opportunities in each other's market and contribute to new investment, innovation, economic growth and job creation. - 3 NZIBF, as a leadership body, leaves to sectoral groups the task of indentifying specific issues in the negotiation but NZIBF believes that the goal of the FTA should be a comprehensive agreement with a commitment to eliminate barriers in all goods and services sectors by an agreed deadline.
+- This submission is made on behalf of the NZ International Business Forum (NZIBF) whose members are listed at Annex A. NZIBF is a grouping of senior business leaders working to promote New Zealand's engagement in the global economy. - NZIBF welcomes and supports the Government's intention to negotiate a free trade agreement (FTA) with India.
+New Zealand's economic relationship with India is relatively under-developed as high tariff and non tariff barriers have prevented a significant expansion of New Zealand exports and there is a lack of awareness of opportunities in each other's markets.
+Even under current restrictions however trade is growing rapidly from a small base.
+Given that India's contribution to the global economy appears set to increase significantly in coming years NZIBF believes there is ample scope to expand the relationship further.
+An FTA should provide a means to remove existing trade barriers, expand trade and investment, ensure New Zealand is well positioned to establish economic linkages with a new Asian powerhouse and provide important impetus to broader trade liberalisation efforts.
+In addition to improved market access, an FTA could be expected to focus new commercial attention on opportunities in each other's market and contribute to new investment, innovation, economic growth and job creation. - NZIBF, as a leadership body, leaves to sectoral groups the task of indentifying specific issues in the negotiation but NZIBF believes that the goal of the FTA should be a comprehensive agreement with a commitment to eliminate all barriers in all goods and services sectors by an agreed deadline.
 NZIBF believes there should be no a priori sectoral exclusions from the ambit of the negotiations but recognises that differing sectors may be subject to differing timetables for liberalisation.
 The negotiating agenda should encompass all issues of relevance including market access for goods and services, investment, competition policy, intellectual property, government procurement, labour and environment issues.
 NZIBF encourages the Government to consult and take into account the views of all stakeholders to ensure its negotiating position reflects an overall balance of interests to New Zealand.

 NZIBF recognises that where adjustment is required domestically appropriate transitional assistance may need to be given.
 NZIBF recommends to the New Zealand Government that it proceeds to conclude these negotiations as soon as practically possible.